 Bring on the spring awakening!
 Aries season marks the reset of the solar calendar and the start of the Vernal Equinox in the Northern Hemisphere.
-Using yoga to embody the qualities of the unstoppable Ram, we can take a courageous leap of faith and pursue our wildest dreams.
+These Aries season yoga postures embody the qualities of the unstoppable Ram, we can take a courageous leap of faith and pursue our wildest dreams.